 This model is certainly the dearest at $379.00 USD.

 All models can be found in the new graphite finish and are available with Amazon’s Whispernet technology which together with Wi-Fi networks allows instant searching and downloading using their Kindle book store.

 So, does the Kindle meet expectation?

 Muchmor Canada Magazine tested the Kindle to determine if it really was as good as everyone says.

-As an avid book reader I was very skeptical about using a book reader as I love the touch and feel of a book I am holding.
+As an avid book reader, I was sceptical about using a book reader as I love the touch and feel of a book I am holding.

 This might sound somewhat odd to somebody who is not a self-confessed bookaholic, but to anyone who is that they will understand what I mean.

 The graphite finish adds some class and comfortable to hold.
 It is much lighter compared to a standard paperback and feels comfortable in my hands.

 There can be a keyboard in the base of the device together with menu, home and back buttons.